fbpx

 Day 3: Saint-Lizier to Luchon

+Today is quite a day!
+On offer are two of the most popular cols in the Pyrenees.
 Climbing gently through ancient farmsteads, you barely notice the incline to the Col de Portet d’Aspet (1075m).
-A short descent through mixed forest (past the memorial to Fabio Casartelli) prepares you for the never-ending Col de Menté (1345m), or there is the option of missing it out and instead taking on the beautiful and gentle climbs of the Col de Buret (599m) and the Col des Ares (797m).
+A short descent through mixed forest, past the memorial to Fabio Casartelli, leads you into the never-ending climb of the Col de Menté (1345m).
+However, you have the easier option of missing this out and instead taking on the beautiful and gentle climbs of the Col de Buret (599m) and the Col des Ares (797m).

 Harder route: 97km with 2270m ascent [ride profile]